c-malecki/lfg-app/README.md

 The LFG App is a basic mock of a social media app tailored to gamers to help them find play groups
 for games of all kinds, from niche genres and retro games to popular modern franchises.

+**Todos as of 7/14/2020**

-Currently, the data supplied is not thematic and on brand.
+- Currently, the basic data supplied is not thematic or on brand.
 It is purely for dumby data and initial prototyping purposes.

-The intial data and CRUD functionality is all handled within the client application for demo purposes.
-The client side "database" is implemented via the React content API.

-After initial prototyping of basic features and the UI/UX, I will progressively build and implement an API and database.

-- Styling is still being implemented as well as experimenting with mobile UI differences from desktop view.
+- Styling still needs an overhaul which is my next priority after having implemented an backend/API.

+- Syncing the client app with the server/database still needs to be worked out so that real time changes take affect without reloading the app
+  which may cause some data loss on the client side.

+- There is not a real session or any cookies.
+Redux is currently handling data related to the logged in user.

+- Lots of refactoring involving component abstraction, some component crunching for more reusable and less specific utility components, conditional renders and operations
+  based on the logged in user, utility classes and variables for SASS/SCSS.
+Perhaps moving HTTP requests to Redux dispatches to clean up components.

-**Features and Functionality as of 7/4/2020**
+**Features and Functionality as of 7/14/2020**

 - By default, you are logged in as "TestUser."
 You can log in as any of the users seen in the app.
 The password for each mock account is "password."